debiki/talkyard/docs/e2e-tests-readme.md

 1. In another shell, build a certain Fibers Node.js module, and start Selenium:

-        yarn install  # builds Fibers, needed once only node_modules/.bin/selenium-standalone install # should be needed once only node_modules/.bin/selenium-standalone start
+        yarn install  # builds Fibers, needed once only s/selenium-install # should be needed once only s/selenium-start

     (Note: Whenever Yarn does something, you'll need to reinstall the Selenium files, because Yarn removes them.
 See https://github.com/yarnpkg/yarn/issues/1955
-    That is, you need to run `node_modules/.bin/selenium-standalone install` again.)
+    That is, you need to run `s/selenium-install` again.)

 1. In yet another shell, run the test code.
 Do one of these:

         # Runs one test: (with "links" in the test file name)
-        scripts/wdio target/e2e/wdio.conf.js --only links
+        s/wdio target/e2e/wdio.conf.js --only links

         # To run all tests:
-        scripts/run-e2e-tests.sh        # in Chrome only
+        s/run-e2e-tests.sh        # in Chrome only
-        scripts/run-e2e-tests.sh --all  # in all browsers
+        s/run-e2e-tests.sh --all  # in all browsers

         # If you have configured password for third party stuff, like
         # Google and Facebook OpenAuth test accounts:
-        scripts/wdio target/e2e/wdio.conf.js -3 --secretsPath /your/path/to/e2e-secrets.json
+        s/wdio target/e2e/wdio.conf.js -3 --secretsPath /your/path/to/e2e-secrets.json

     You can choose to run only files that match some pattern.
 The following runs all test files matching `*link*`, namely `client/test/e2e/specs/all-links.tests.ts`:

-        scripts/wdio target/e2e/wdio.conf.js --only 'links'
+        s/wdio target/e2e/wdio.conf.js --only 'links'

     If you get this error: "Cannot find module '.../target/e2e/wdio.conf.js'", then fix that by building the end-to-end test code: